JaxPlays-Inc/jaxplays.org/content/reviews/2025-05-07-A-Mad-Mad-Wonderland.md

 Theatre: Jason Woods Productions
 cast:
 - Jason Woods
-description: "Award-winning performer Jason Woods transforms Lewis Carroll’s world in A Mad, Mad Wonderland!, a whirlwind one-man show packed with pop culture flair, razor-sharp character work and theatrical magic — all in just 40 minutes."
+description: "Award-winning performer Jason Woods transforms Lewis Carroll’s world in 'A Mad, Mad Wonderland!', a whirlwind one-man show packed with pop culture flair, razor-sharp character work and theatrical magic — all in just 40 minutes."
 ---
 Jason Woods’ [[production:2025 A Mad, Mad Wonderland!]] is a virtuosic, no-frills thrill ride: no set, no props, just Woods alone onstage with a whirlwind of characters he channels with uncanny precision and theatrical bravado.<!--more-->